Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Try the sentence without the extra words and see how it's better - conveys the same idea with more power.

++ Avoid list
   + Dead weight words and phrases
     + As it is well known
     + As it has been shown
     + It can be regarded that
     + It should be emphasized that
   + Empty words and phrases
     + basic tenets of
     + methodologic
     + important
+  + Long words or phrases that could be short
+  + Unnecessary jargon and acronyms
+  + Repetitive words or phases
+    + Studies / examples
+    + illustrate / demonstrate
+    + challenges / difficulties
+    + successful / solutions
+  + Adverbs
+    + very, really, quite, basically, generally, etc.

++ Long words and phrases that could be short
+  + a majority of             → most
+  + a number of               → many
+  + are of the same opinion   → agree
+  + less frequently occurring → rare
+  + all three of the          → the three
+  + give rise to              → cause
+  + due to the fact that      → because
+  + Have an effect on         → affect

-Some words and phrases are blobs. by William Zinsser, On writing well.
+Some words and phrases are blobs. by William Zinsser, On Writing Well.

+I have only made this letter rather long because I have not had time to make it shorter. by Blaise Pascal, Lettres Provinciales, 16, Dec.14, 1656.